DInnaD/labnotebook/content/lab-notebook/2012-02-28-knitr-with-flickr-and-wordpress.md

 ---
+categories:
+- open-science
 comments: true
-date: 2012-02-28 14:59:21
+date: 2012-02-28T14:59:21Z
-layout: post
+redirects:
+- /wordpress/archives/3988
+- /archives/3988
 slug: knitr-with-flickr-and-wordpress
 title: Knitr with flickr and wordpress
-redirects: [/wordpress/archives/3988, /archives/3988]
-categories:
-- open-science
+url: /2012/02/28/knitr-with-flickr-and-wordpress/
 ---

 It's amazing how nice it is to work with well-developed software.
 It took me about 20 minutes to extend Yuhui's interface to allow me to upload images through flickr instead of imgur, and embed them into a wordpress blog using the shortcode from the flickr gallery plugin.